ilfroloff/loopback.io/pages/en/lb4/Context.md

 times.

 LoopBack's context system allows an unlimited amount of Context instances, each of which may have a parent Context.
+Each context has a name, which can be provided or generated as a UUID at construction time.

 Typically, however, an application will have three "levels" of context: application-level, server-level and request-level.